collinhover/threeoctree/README.md

 * merge ( up to 8 smaller octree nodes > 1 larger octree node )
 * expand ( 1 smaller octree node > 1 larger octree node + original smaller octree node + up to 7 other smaller octree nodes )
 * contract ( 1 larger octree node + entire subtree > 1 smaller octree node )
-* update ( account for moving objects, trade-off is performance and is not recommended )
+* rebuild ( account for moving objects, trade-off is performance and is not recommended )
 * search by position and radius ( i.e. sphere search )
 * search by ray using position, direction, and distance/far ( does not include specific collisions, only potential )
 * raycast search results using built in THREE.Raycaster additions ( does not modify the Raycaster except to add new functions )